• Skip to primary navigation

 Pour and mix in some fresh lemon juice to the apples.
 This helps keep the apples from browning too much.
 Toss the apples with sugar, flour, cinnamon and nutmeg and let it sit while you roll out your dough.

 Roll the dough out into about a 12 inch circle, ⅛" inch think.
 Line the bottom of a 9-inch pie dish with the dough and use your fingers to smooth out the dough.
-Scoop the apple filling into the pie dish and roll out the second dough disc.
+Scoop the apple filling into the pie dish and dot butter over the top.
+Roll out the second dough disc.
 Place the second dough over the apples and trim and flute the edges of the pie dough to seal.
 Make tiny slits at the top of your pie to create vents for the steam to escape.
 Brush with an egg wash and sprinkle the top with sugar.

 Place the apple pie in a 375°F oven and bake for 45-50 minutes until the top is golden brown.
 You can put a pie shield over your pie to stop the edges from darkening too much.
 I usually do this about 25 minutes into the baking time.
 I make my own temporary pie shield by cutting out a square piece of aluminum foil.
 Cut a large circle in the center of the square and place it over your pie.
 The center will be exposed and the edges will be covered.